aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-dbinstance/docs/README.md

 #### MonitoringInterval

 The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 To disable collecting Enhanced Monitoring metrics, specify 0.
-The default is 0.
+The default is not to enable Enhanced Monitoring.

 _Required_: No